canyoupleasecreateanaccount/pycamel/README.rst

 - Pylint

-    Check that your code doesn't have any pylint errors.
+    Check if your code doesn't have any pylint errors.
 - Submit your pull request

-    In pull request please, describe your feature as clearly as it possible and submit it.
+    In a pull request, describe your feature as clearly as possible and submit it, please.

 Learn automation with us
 -------------------------
-Here is you can find youtube lessons about automation on python with common pytest framework and with pycamel.
+Here you can find some youtube lessons about automation on python with a common pytest framework and with pycamel.
 Enjoy it :)

 https://www.youtube.com/c/SolveMeChannel

 Donation
 ---------
-For people, who would like to support us.
+For people who would like to support us.
 God bless U ^_^

 ``BSC20``